isw-kudos/huddo-docs/docs/boards/dx/auth/websphere.md

         cd /opt/HCL/AppServer/bin
         ./wsadmin.sh -lang jython -username <username> -password <password>

+        AdminTask.createOAuthProvider('[-providerName <OAuthProviderName> -fileName <ProviderConfigFile>]')

+    Where:

+    -   <OAuthProviderName> is the OAuth provider name (typically `OAuthConfig`)
+    -   <ProviderConfigFile> is the full path name of the OAuth provider configuration file.
+There should be a default file called `OAuthConfigSample.xml` in the `<app_server_root>/properties` directory.
+Please confirm the location of this file on your system.

+    For example:

         AdminTask.createOAuthProvider('[-providerName OAuthConfig -fileName /opt/HCL/AppServer/properties/OAuthConfigSample.xml]')
         AdminConfig.save()
         quit

+    This should copy the configuration file to `<was_profile_root>/config/cells/<cell_name>/oauth20`

 1. Enable Auto Authorize

-    Edit the OAuthConfig.xml file which was just created.
+    Edit the `OAuthConfig.xml` file which was just created.
 For a full list of supported options see the [IBM documentation](https://www.ibm.com/docs/en/was/9.0.5?topic=services-defining-oauth-service-provider).

+    `vi <was_profile_root>/config/cells/<cell_name>/oauth20`

+    For example:

     `vi /opt/HCL/wp_profile/config/cells/dockerCell/oauth20/OAuthConfig.xml`

+    Add/update the following parameters:

         <parameter name="oauth20.autoauthorize.param" type="ws" customizable="false">
             <value>autoauthz</value>